 How Much Does Starlink Cost?

-• The Mobility plan comes with a $2,500 one-time hardware fee and a service fee of $250 per month.
+- The Land Mobility plan comes with a $2,500 one-time hardware fee and a service fee between $250 and $5,000 per month, depending on the type of plan selected.

 Where Is Starlink Available?

-Currently, Starlink internet services are available in 54 countries — but keep in mind that the project itself is an ongoing development.
-Of the 42,000 satellite end goal, only about nine percent of them have launched.
+Currently, Starlink internet services are available in 87 countries — but keep in mind that the project itself is an ongoing development.
+Of the 42,000 satellite end goal, only about 14 percent of them have launched.

 This means that some subscribers may experience limited coverage or be subject to a waiting list.
 Additionally, some regions have received approval with a service date pending.
 No countries have been discounted from joining the network, although SpaceX did limit Ukraine’s satellite connectivity once the company got word that Starlink was being used for controlling drones and other military purposes.

-As for further expansion, the U.S. Federal Communications Commission approved SpaceX’s proposal to launch the second generation of its constellation — a batch of 7,500 satellites — in December.
+As for further expansion, the U.S. Federal Communications Commission approved SpaceX’s proposal to launch the second generation of its constellation — a batch of 7,500 satellites — in December 2022.
+More recently, SpaceX launched an additional 24 Starlink satellites into space.
+SpaceX has also secured approval from the FCC to begin upgrading its first-generation satellites and is seeking approval to update its Gen2 system.
+These changes would support increased speeds and more reliable service for Starlink’s growing customer base.

 How to Connect to Starlink